Hagtronics/tinySA-Ultra-Phase-Noise/README.md

 # Introduction
 The tinySA Ultra actually works enough like a regular spectrum analyzer that I decided to write a Phase Noise Measurement Application for it in Python.
 This implementation is based on some excellent old HP Application Notes especially AN270-2 [1].
 # tinySA Ultra Implementation
 To implement this solution, I measured the 200, 1000 and 3000 Hz resolution bandwidth filters to determine their Equivalent Noise Bandwidth (ENBW).
 These measurements were then used to convert the measurement in dB to a measurement of noise in dB/Hz.
-Since these filters are implemented in the tinySA Ultra as digital filters the results should be repeatable between devices.
+Since these filters are implemented in the tinySA Ultra as digital filters, the results should be repeatable between devices.
 # Installation
 The 'src' directory here contains all the Python files to run the application.
 Simply copy all the files in 'src' directory and place them on your PC somewhere.
-The application can be run by launching the Python main file: "tinysa_ultra_phase_noise_app.py"
+The application can be run by launching the Python main file: "tinysa_ultra_phase_noise_app.py".
+Note: assumes that python 3.12 is on your system path somewhere.

 If you are allergic to 'Pythons' you can use the compiled [2] windows EXE of the App.
 This can be used by copying the EXE file from the directory 'windows-binary' to your PC and then running the file: "tinysa_ultra_phase_noise_app.exe".
 Note that this file can take up to 30 seconds to fully launch.
 Please be patient.
 # Usage